solaeus/dust/README.md

 ## Installation

 You must have the default rust toolchain installed and up-to-date.
+Install [rustup] if it is not already installed.
+Run `cargo install dust-lang` then run `dust` to start the interactive shell.
+Use `dust --help` to see the full command line options.

-Clone the repository and run `cargo run` to start the interactive shell.
+To build from source, clone the repository and run `cargo run` to start the shell.
 To see other command line options, use `cargo run -- --help`.

 ## Contributing